 “Quality Products.
 Improving Lives.
 Protecting the Planet.”

 Fair Trade USA also says, “We’re a nonprofit, but we don’t do charity.”
 And that is what I love about the Fair Trade certification process.
-Fair Trade serves as educators.
+Fair Trade representatives serve as educators.
 They are world changers.
 They are not just idealist- they teach farmers how to farm successfully in a more sustainable way both for the earth and for their business.
 Fair Trade helps insure that workers are justly compensated and that success of the business contributes to the positive influence in their communities.
 As Fair Trade USA puts it, “the money you spend on day-to-day goods can improve an entire community’s day-to-day lives.”

 DiveMex: Fair Trade Pepper Farm